-External wall cladding more than 1m to the boundary may be constructed from combustible products more than 1mm thick which is European Classifications B, C, D or E (see annex 2.B).
-This guidance does not apply to domestic buildings having a storey more than 11m above ground level.
+External wall cladding more than 1m from a boundary may be constructed from combustible products which achieve European Classifications B, C, D or E. This guidance does not apply to domestic buildings having a storey at a height 11m or more above the ground (see Regulation 8 and annex 2.B).